Written by Eason Wang, published by Mathilda Wu

 At the end of this informative path lies the inner chamber of the lower floor.
 The tapestry coming into view depicts an incredible ancient story: in the 4th century, eight hundred years after the passing away of Gautama Buddha, Princess Hemamali and her husband, Prince Dantha smuggled a tooth relic of the Gautama Buddha to Sri Lanka from India on the instructions of her father King Guhasiva.
 She disguised herself as an ordinary civilian and concealed the tooth relic in her hair.
 The bun giving out holy white light was the part where the relic was hidden.

-Inner chamber of the temple is elaborately decorated with inlaid woods, ivories, precious gems, and lacquer.
+The inner chamber of the temple is elaborately decorated with inlaid woods, ivories, precious gems, and lacquer.

 Stepping up to the upper floor, I walked toward the "Handun Kunama", the actual chamber where the tooth relic is carefully kept.
 The entrance door of this heavily guarded chamber will be open during the ceremonious rituals performed three times daily: at dawn, at noon and in the evening.
 The rituals are often accompanied by solemn drumbeats.
-The arched door of this chamber will be open after the rituals, so that devotees can get into the chamber to perform worship.
+The arched door of this chamber will be open after the rituals so that devotees can get into the chamber to perform worship.

 Here I saw many devotees wearing plain clothes and holding lotus flowers to present to the Buddha.
 They sat on the brown wood floor devoutly with their palms putting together, or prostrated themselves respectfully, chanting scriptures dedicatedly, praying for the Buddha’s blessings silently or redeeming a vow pledged to the Buddha gratefully.